IeuanPriede/The-Roman-Empire/README.md

 ### Code Used

 * I used the Code Institute curriculum to help with my coding.
 In particular the 'Love Running' section.

+* I also used Slack for help when I could not solve a problem.

 * I used this [video tutorial](https://www.youtube.com/watch?v=t5AE66WgQD0&t=408s&ab_channel=GreatStack) on YouTube by [GreatStack](https://www.youtube.com/@GreatStackDev) which taught me how to create a timeline.